Dr. Cyrille Magne

 Biography

-Cyrille Magne earned a B.S. in Cellular and Molecular Biology, an M.S. in Neuroscience, and a Ph.D. in Neuroscience from Paul Cézanne University (France).
-He also completed a two-year post-doctoral research fellowship at the Center for Complex Systems and Brain Sciences at Florida Atlantic University.
-He has published more than 30 peer-reviewed articles and book chapters.
-His publications can be found in highly-ranked neuroscience ...
+Cyrille Magne holds a Bachelor of Science in Cellular and Molecular Biology, a Master of Science in Neuroscience, and a Ph.D. in Neuroscience, all obtained from Paul Cézanne University in France.
+He also completed a two-year postdoctoral research fellowship at the Center for Complex Systems and Brain Sciences at Florida Atlantic University.
+Magne has authored over 40 peer-reviewed articles and book chapters, with his work published in leading neuroscience and psychology journals.
+His p...

 Read More »

-Cyrille Magne earned a B.S. in Cellular and Molecular Biology, an M.S. in Neuroscience, and a Ph.D. in Neuroscience from Paul Cézanne University (France).
-He also completed a two-year post-doctoral research fellowship at the Center for Complex Systems and Brain Sciences at Florida Atlantic University.
-He has published more than 30 peer-reviewed articles and book chapters.
-His publications can be found in highly-ranked neuroscience and psychology journals such as Cerebral Cortex, Journal of Cognitive Neuroscience, NeuroImage, Trends in Cognitive Sciences, Frontiers in Psychology and PLoS One.
+Cyrille Magne holds a Bachelor of Science in Cellular and Molecular Biology, a Master of Science in Neuroscience, and a Ph.D. in Neuroscience, all obtained from Paul Cézanne University in France.
+He also completed a two-year postdoctoral research fellowship at the Center for Complex Systems and Brain Sciences at Florida Atlantic University.
+Magne has authored over 40 peer-reviewed articles and book chapters, with his work published in leading neuroscience and psychology journals.
+His publications have appeared in esteemed outlets such as Nature Communications, Cerebral Cortex, Journal of Cognitive Neuroscience, NeuroImage, and Trends in Cognitive Sciences.

 « Read Less